-One of the studies shows that the longest timeline is the IRB approval to activation (12 weeks) and this can be strategically minimized by putting the focus on gaining early IRB approvals to decrease the overall activation time by 50%.
+A study shows that the longest timeline taken for IRB approval to activation is 12 weeks.
+This can be strategically sorted out by putting the focus on gaining early IRB approvals to decrease the overall activation time by 50%.

-Similarly study activation delays were found due to resource recruitment and staffing.
+Similarly study activation delays were found due to the delay in resource recruitment and staffing.
 The site with sufficient resources reduces these timelines.

 Patient recruitment strategies

-- Multiple disease sub-types (this makes the patient fit into the inclusion and exclusion criteria)
+- Multiple disease sub-types (this makes the patient fit into the inclusion and exclusion criteria difficult).

-- Similar organ affected with different genes involved
+- Similar organs are affected by different genes involved.

 - Lack of patients’ interest in receiving new treatments.

 - Oncology trials require continuous observations and in-hospital treatments.